biblioteksentralen/github-actions/sanity-dataset-backup/README.md

 - Set `sanity-path` to the path of the Sanity project within the repo, i.e. the folder with a `sanity.cli.ts` file.
 Can be omitted if the Sanity project is in the root folder.

+- Set `node-version` and `package-manager` to match what's used in the repo.

 - Replace `XXXXXXXX` with the project name.

 Environment variables: